abdolence/slack-morphism/site/docs/docs/web-api.md

 ### Choose an HTTP client backend

-You should choose a [sttp backend](https://sttp.readthedocs.io/en/latest/backends/summary.html) that supports `scala.concurrent.Future` responses:
+You have to choose a [sttp backend](https://sttp.readthedocs.io/en/latest/backends/summary.html) that supports `scala.concurrent.Future` responses:
 * AkkaHttpBackend
 * OkHttpFutureBackend